5 Best Open Face Helmets 2021 For Sale – Buying Guide

-The open-faced helmet often goes by the name “three-quartered helmet.”
-If you are a biker and do not like the lack of freedom with a full helmet, an open-faced helmet is just the thing for you.
-The best open- faced helmets offer a greater field of view to the rider as well as the privilege to touch their face while riding their bike on the go.
+The open face helmet often goes by the name “three-quartered helmet.”
+If you are a biker and do not like the lack of freedom with a full helmet, an open face helmet is just the thing for you.
+The best open face helmets offer a greater field of view to the rider as well as the privilege to touch their face while riding their bike on the go.

-Since these open-faced helmets for motorcycles only provide partial coverage, there are obvious risks involved.
-Also, as compared to the full-faced alternatives, these helmets offer less air resistance and more strain on the neck while traveling at high speeds.
+Since these open face helmets for motorcycles only provide partial coverage, there are obvious risks involved.
+Also, compared to the full-faced alternatives, these helmets offer less air resistance and more strain on the neck while traveling at high speeds.

 So these helmets only come recommended for those riders who understand all the risks involved, yet they want to feel the most of their view while they ride their bike.
-We have sorted out a list of top 5 best open-faced helmets for 2020, and an in-depth review with all features and aspects involved.
+We have sorted out a list of the top 5 best open face helmets for 2021, and an in-depth review with all the features and aspects involved.

 1.Bell Solid Custom 500 Touring Motorcycle Helmet:

-If you are looking for a sleek open-faced helmet for your next bike ride that won’t be too heavy on your pocket, then look no further than the Bell Solid Custom 500.
+If you are looking for a sleek open face helmet for your next bike ride that won’t be too heavy on your pocket, then look no further than the Bell Solid Custom 500.

-This helmet comes with a sleek matt black finish and looks great on almost everyone.
+The helmet comes with a sleek matted black finish and looks great on almost everyone.
 In terms of safety, the helmet comes certified by DOT and features an extended five-year warranty.

 For added comfort, it features a chin strap that keeps the helmet snuggled to the rider’s head, without giving off an uncomfortable or restrictive sensation.